angus-mcritchie/blade-boost-directive/benchmarks.md

 # Benchmarks
 Take these benchmarks with a grain of salt.
-They are not exhaustive and only serve as a demonstration of the performance improvements you can expect when using the `@repeated` directive.
+They are not exhaustive and only serve as a demonstration of the performance improvements you can expect when using the `@boost` directive.

 ### 100x Flux UI Badges w/ Tooltips
 #### Code